dmcgits/dmcgits.github.io/mds/ISE102/week8_notes.md

 - Collections are accessed with some `[]` square brackets containing a numerical index, beginning at `[0]`.
 - The last index is size-1: if they contain 9 elements, the last index is `[8]`
-- You can use a variable in place of a number to check, for example, how many zombies are in the same carriage as the zombie : `[playerCurrentCarriage]`;
+- You can use a variable in place of a number to check, for example, how many zombies are in the same carriage as the player: `[playerCurrentCarriage]`;

 Lets finally use those `for` loops.
 They're great for filling and reading collections.